Ria has been writing for over a decade now, and probably enjoys linguistics and research more than the average person.

 The above picture is taken from Grammarly's demo document, showing a variety of common writing errors and how the service points them out, offering suggestions and explanations for everything.
 The suggestions are courtesy of the premium version; all you'd get with the free version is them telling you if you made any critical spelling or grammatical mistakes.

 First, it only has options for American English and British English.
-Which most people aren't going to see a problem with until I point out that Canada is a real place, I live there, and Canadian English is a middle ground between American and British.
+Most people aren't going to see that as a problem until I point out that Canada is a real place, I live there, and Canadian English is a middle ground between American and British.
 Almost nothing bothers to consider having Canadian English as an option, and Grammarly is no exception.
 So for fellow Canadians, I hope you have the differences between Canadian English and the other two main dialects memorized so that you know when to pay attention and when to ignore Grammarly's helpful suggestions.

 Nothing is perfect, and I'm aware of this.
 But some problems are relatively easy to avoid or fix, and it's somewhat irritating that Grammarly is advertised as a wonderful automated tool when one of it's best features still requires you to manually check to see what it's even talking about.